factorhouse/kpow/README.md

 kPow is proprietary software. kPow's EULA can be found in the [GitHub repository](https://github.com/operatr-io/kpow-docker/blob/main/resources/eula.txt) or at https://kpow.io/eula/

-The Dockerfile's and [kpow-docker](https://github.com/operatr-io/kpow-docker) repository are licensed under the Eclipse Public License 1.0 (EPL-1.0)
+The [kpow](https://github.com/operatr-io/kpow-docker) repository are licensed under the Eclipse Public License 1.0 (EPL-1.0)